 Cyber Crime: Identity Theft and Child Pornography

-The vast growth of the Internet technology has made various resources in the Web instantly accessible to the users.
-For instance, the enormous growth of the Internet technology has led to the development of online selling of goods and services where one can purchase goods and services from the comfort of their homes.
+The vast growth of Internet technology has made various resources on the Web instantly accessible to users.
+For instance, the enormous growth of Internet technology has led to the development of online selling of goods and services where one can purchase goods and services from the comfort of their homes.
 Also, the advancements in computer processing power have made it easier for computer users to access each other over the network.
 As a result, cybercrimes have greatly increased.
 Cybercrime may be defined as a criminal activity that is executed through the use of computers or the Internet.
 This essay discusses identity theft and child pornography, which are considered to be two major forms of cybercrime.
-The paper also illustrates the assessment of the intended and unintended consequences of criminal justice policies on the identity theft and child pornography.
-Lastly, it discusses the impacts of identity theft and child pornography on the organizational management.
+The paper also illustrates the assessment of the intended and unintended consequences of criminal justice policies on identity theft and child pornography.
+Lastly, it discusses the impacts of identity theft and child pornography on organizational management.

-Identity theft is a crime in which an imposter illegally uses one’s personal data for personal gains.
-There are a number of adverse consequences one may suffer as a result of identity theft.
-For instance, the victim of the identity theft may suffer financial losses as well as tainted reputation.
+Identity theft is a crime in which an imposter illegally uses one’s data for personal gains.
+There are several adverse consequences one may suffer as a result of identity theft.
+For instance, the victim of identity theft may suffer financial losses as well as a tainted reputation.
 For instance, the victim of identity theft, Michelle Brown, tells the United State Committee in charge of this tragedy that her credit card was obliterated in the attack.
 In addition, her name was used in conducting drug trafficking that brought about the execution of the warrant of her arrest, as highlighted by the United State Office of Drug Control (2010).
 For any identity theft attack, an imposter requires critical information identifying the victim, such as date of birth, name, personal identification numbers (PINs), credit card details, driving license, as well as social security number (SSN) as mentioned by Stickley (2008).

 Figure 1: Types of Identity Theft (Watermark, 2015).

-An imposter can obtain victim’s date of birth from one of the several birthday databases that are freely obtainable on the Internet, as identified by Dawies (2013).
-For instance, an attacker can easily access date of birth, city, and the state of an individual from Birthdatabase.com in case they have not requested the removal of their details from these databases (Dawies, 2013).
+An imposter can obtain the victim’s date of birth from one of the several birthday databases that are freely obtainable on the Internet, as identified by Dawies (2013).
+For instance, an attacker can easily access the date of birth, city, and the state of an individual from Birthdatabase.com in case they have not requested the removal of their details from these databases (Dawies, 2013).
 Essentially, this information originates from the United States government official records.
-In addition to birthday databases, an impostor may use other victim’s personal data, such as her mother’s maiden name in accessing her financial records and in opening new accounts.
-Similarly, an impostor may also use SSN, nine-digit PIN which is used in paying taxes and applying for credit (Stickley, 2008).
+In addition to birthday databases, an impostor may use other victims’ data, such as her mother’s maiden name in accessing her financial records and in opening new accounts.
+Similarly, an impostor may also use SSN, a nine-digit PIN that is used in paying taxes and applying for credit (Stickley, 2008).
 Therefore, both victim’s mother’s maiden name and Social Security Number can be used in applying for credit, filing false tax results, and opening bank accounts.

 The victim of identity theft can therefore report to local law enforcement officials to file their complaints.
-Moreover, in the United States, the identity theft victim can file their complaint both with local enforcement office and with the Federal Trade Commission (FTC).
+Moreover, in the United States, identity theft victim can file their complaint both with local enforcement offices and with the Federal Trade Commission (FTC).
 The identity theft complaint submitted to the FTC is an important tool for recovering from identity theft, as well as forming part of the identity of theft report (United State Office of Drug Control, 2010).
 Most importantly, the identity theft complaint submitted to the FTC may be an aid tool in catching identity thieves by law enforcement agencies.

 The intended consequences of criminal justice policies on identity theft are great.
-For instance, an impostor can be imprisoned for many years in the state prison when they are proved guilty of committing identity theft act.
+For instance, an impostor can be imprisoned for many years in the state prison when they are proved guilty of committing an identity theft act.
 In addition, an identity thief can be forced to compensate for the stolen things (Stickley, 2008).
 On the other hand, unintended consequences of identity theft on victims of identity theft are also numerous.
 For instance, many victims of identity theft have been sued especially when they have failed to prove their innocence to their creditors, as identified by Dawies (2013).
 In addition, many victims have committed suicide after undergoing financial losses through identity theft (Stickley, 2008).

 According to Federal Law, child pornography is defined as an explicit display involving a nude minor and an adult who has lascivious intent.
-The United States Department of Justice is responsible for prosecuting victims of child pornography across the state, the Internet, and across international borders (O’Donnell & Milner, 2012).
+The United States Department of Justice is responsible for prosecuting victims of child pornography across the state, on the Internet, and across international borders (O’Donnell & Milner, 2012).
 Various states have diverse definitions of the elements of this crime.
 For instance, Massachusetts child pornography laws cover all practices of exhibiting or posing a minor in a state of nudity or sexual conduct (Ost, 2009).
 It also covers all the charges of purchasing, disseminating, or possession of child pornography.

 Figure 2: Public Service Advertising on Child Pornography (Ballard, 2010).

-A person is regarded a subject of child pornography laws when they upload a nude picture of a minor and share it through social media or send any sexually suggestive text to a minor (O’Donnell & Milner, 2012).
+A person is regarded as a subject of child pornography laws when they upload a nude picture of a minor and share it through social media or send any sexually suggestive text to a minor (O’Donnell & Milner, 2012).
 Similarly, the minor may also fall in the same trap of child pornography laws when they send their nude pornography to another minor or when they receive a nude photo and forward it to other people.
 For instance, a high school student may be a victim when they send their nude photo to their girlfriend or boyfriend.
 Both the sender and the recipient may face trial charges based on child pornography laws.
 Therefore, anyone distributing or receiving these minor nude images should face prosecution charges.

 Unintended consequences of child pornography on minors and young adults are also numerous.
-For instance, Hope Witsell, a thirteen-year old girl, took a half nude photo of herself with her phone camera and sent it to her boyfriend in June 2009 (O’Donnell & Milner, 2012).
-The boy then sent the same phone to some Witsell’s schoolmates.
+For instance, Hope Witsell, a thirteen-year-old girl, took a half-nude photo of herself with her phone camera and sent it to her boyfriend in June 2009 (O’Donnell & Milner, 2012).
+The boy then sent the same phone to some of Witsell’s schoolmates.
 As a result, the students at the local middle school bullied Witsell for texting and uploading her nude photos on the Internet.
 Witsell then began cutting herself and journalizing about her harassment which eventually forced her to commit suicide in September 2009, as identified by O’Donnell & Milner (2012).
 Another incidence of unintended consequences of child pornography occurred when Jessica Logan, an eighteen-year-old woman, sent her nude photo to Ryan Salyers, her eighteen-year-old boyfriend.
 However, after their relationship ended, Ryan sent Lagan’s nude photo to additional recipients who distributed this photo further to the various high schools.
 As a result, Logan became depressed and committed suicide on July 3, 2008 (O’Donnell & Milner, 2012).

-There are a number of cases of child pornography that have disheartened the effects on organizational management.
+There are several cases of child pornography that have disheartened the effects on organizational management.
 For instance, Jesse Ryan Loskam, a senior chief of staff for the senator of Tennessee, was a very productive member of his organization (Dawies, 2013).
 However, he committed suicide when he was issued with a warrant of arrest due to the explicit videos of minors posing nude and engaging in sexual acts which he kept in his digital items.
 His organization was very productive until December 2013 when he passed on.
-Another effect of child pornography on organizational management is that incessant use of child pornography among organizational management members is an embodiment of existing sexual interests within the organizational management.
+Another effect of child pornography on organizational management is that the incessant use of child pornography among organizational management members is an embodiment of existing sexual interests within the organizational management.
 Some organizational managers who are propagating child sexual abuse are fond of seeking out child pornography as a way of gratifying their sexual desires, as illustrated by O’Donnell & Milner (2012).
 Moreover, organizational management members usually view child pornography just before sexual offending.
 Therefore, child pornography is used to sexually stimulate organizational management members in preparation for child sexual offending (O’Donnell & Milner, 2012).
 Lastly, child pornography is produced in the process of executing child sexual abuse by organizational management members.
-Therefore, child pornography is a clear evidence of existing child sexual abuse among the members of organizational management.
+Therefore, child pornography is clear evidence of existing child sexual abuse among the members of organizational management.
 Hence they can be persecuted by child pornography laws.
-On the other hand, child production may turn out to be a lucrative business for the organizational management who are producing, selling, transporting, and distributing minor nude images in case they have not fallen in the trap of child pornography laws (Tafoya, 2011).
+On the other hand, child production may turn out to be a lucrative business for the organizational management who are producing, selling, transporting, and distributing minor nude images in case they have not fallen into the trap of child pornography laws (Tafoya, 2011).